mrINEX/learn-English/README.md

 words: think, promise, forever, <forever, hope, anyone, [wear], there, >
        I think I will, I promise I will, too much noise,
 sentence: He will call you.
 We will be at home at nine.
 This boy is always late.
 [I will never forget her.]
 I will call you later.
 We have no apples.
 I will go and buy them.
 I promise I will love you forever.
 I promise I will not make too much noise.
 I hope you will like this city.

+mylearn01.05
+words: suitcase, take, [whose], pack, [clothes, wear], shorts, a T-shirt, a skirt, sunglasses, a hat, a sweater, a scarf, a coat, <find, warm, cold, [dry], rainy, autumn, >
+       to pack a suitcase, [warm clothes, summer clothes,]
+sentence: Whose suitcase is it?
+Is it your suitcase?
+How many siutcases does she have?
+I need to pack my suitcase.
+Where is my suitcase?
+I can't find my suitcase.
+What colour is your suitcase?
+[You should wear warm clothes in winter.]
+Do you have summer clothes with you?
+[These shorts would suit you.
+You should try them on.]